BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         it also affects the behavior of --lastonly

     --components
-        affects only the xml2 report; generates a component for each object;
+        affects only the xml report; generates a component for each object;
         if --noobjects is also specified, the component omits the object definition and consists only of parameter definitions